-For PDU Sessions to be switched, the I-SMF then selects a I-UPF based on UPF Selection Criteria according to clause 6.3.3 of TS 23.501 [2].
+The I-SMF then selects a I-UPF based on UPF Selection Criteria according to clause 6.3.3 of TS 23.501 [2].
 An N4 Session Establishment Request message is sent to the I-UPF.
 The target NG-RAN Tunnel Info is included in the N4 Session Establishment Request message.
 If the CN Tunnel Info of the I-UPF is allocated by the I-SMF, the I-SMF provides the UL and DL CN Tunnel Info of I-UPF to the I-UPF.

 5b.
 I-UPF to I-SMF: N4 Session Establishment Response.

 The I-UPF sends an N4 Session Establishment Response message to the I-SMF.
-If the CN Tunnel Info of the I-UPF is allocated by the UPF, the and DL CN Tunnel Info of I-UPF is sent to the I-SMF.
+If the CN Tunnel Info of the I-UPF is allocated by the UPF, the CN Tunnel Info and DL CN Tunnel Info of I-UPF are sent to the I-SMF.

 6. I-SMF to SMF: Nsmf_PDUSession_Create Request to the SMF (SUPI, PDU Session ID, Secondary RAT usage data, UE Location Information, UE presence in LADN service area, DL CN Tunnel Info of the I-UPF, DNAI list supported by the I-SMF, End Marker Indication).